 As the chairperson of the Cities Alliance, Short says she is “working to improve the management of urbanisation in the developing world and to improve the life of slum dwellers”.

 Rose Molokwane from Slum Dwellers International (SDI) talked about the strength and knowledge of grassroots people: “We are the women who are transforming their own cities.
 We are the problems and we are the solutions.
 We want to be part of the decision making.”

 Molokwane was one of the speakers who talked about the wealth of information that is being collected by women.
 SDI, she said, had collected data from more than 100 cities around the world.

 Katherine Kline talked about the invisibility of older women.
 “Aging is a positive, not a negative,” she said.

-Older women, Klein said, should be seen as “active contributors to society, not necessarily as charity beneficiaries”.
-They are donating hundreds of hours of unpaid caregiving work, and contribute via the “silver economy”, Klein said.
+Older women, Kline said, should be seen as “active contributors to society, not necessarily as charity beneficiaries”.
+They are donating hundreds of hours of unpaid caregiving work, and contribute via the “silver economy”, Kline said.

 Massa Al Mouselly came to KL from Aleppo in Syria and talked about engaging young people in the reconstruction of the city and the Portico urban social network that she has set up.
 Al Mouselly says about 40 percent of Aleppo has been destroyed.
 “But you can do something,” she told Changing Times.
 “For example, starting with public spaces.”